Creamed Spinach

 -

-Melt the butter in a wide heavy skillet over medium heat until it foams but does not brown.
+Melt the butter in a large deep skillet or wide saucepan over medium heat.

 -